 We calculated aperture photometry using a series of circular apertures centered on the optocenter of the comet.
 Aperture sizes were chosen to encompass the coma while minimizing contamination from background sources.
-For comparison across all comets, a circular aperture of radius 6 pixels (4.4 arcmin^2) was selected for C2 and 4 pixels (43.8 arcmin^2) was selected for C311.
+For comparison across all comets, a circular aperture of radius 6 pixels (4.4 arcmin2) was selected for C2 and 4 pixels (43.8 arcmin2) for C3.
 Aperture photometry of all of our processed images has been archived with the Planetary Data System (Knight 2009) and is publicly available.

-Fluxes (DN sec-1) were converted to visual magnitude using zero point conversions calculated by the SOHO team (Thernisien 2003; Llebaria et al. 2006).
-The zero points have changed slightly as the detector sensitivity has decreased over the life of the mission - by ~0.4% per year in C3 and ~0.7% per year in C2 (Thernisien et al. 2006; Llebaria et al. 2006).
-We use the global zero point calculated from 1996-2004 for C2 and from 1996-2003 for C3, and include an uncertainty due to the changing zero point of ± 0.05 mag in the error estimate.
+Fluxes (DN s-1) were converted to visual magnitude using zero-point conversions calculated by the SOHO team (A. Thernisien 2003, private communication; Llebaria et al. 2006).
+The zero points have changed slightly as the detector sensitivity has decreased over the life of the mission-by \sim 0.4% per year in C3 and \sim 0.7% per year in C2 (Thernisien et al. 2006; Llebaria et al. 2006).
+We use the global zero point calculated from 1996 to 2004 for C2 and from 1996 to 2003 for C3, and include an uncertainty due to the changing zero point of \pm 0.05 mag in the error estimate.